-Thus, the evidence of record indicates that ICE correctly sent the Form I-340 to the Co-Obligor via certified mail, return receipt requested, and the Co-Obligor received notice to deliver the bonded Foreign National, including the pertinent time and location.
-Thus, ICE provided sufficient notice to the Co-Obligor to deliver the bonded Foreign National, as required under the terms of the Immigration Bond.
+The evidence of record indicates that ICE correctly sent the notice to deliver the foreign national via personal service, and the Obligor received notice to deliver the foreign national, including the pertinent time and location.

 B. The Breach of the Immigration Bond's Terms was Substantial